rishabhchitlangia/dsa-project/readme.txt

 *********************************************************************************/
 Rishabh Chitlangia
 111508058
+A lot of functions have not been implemented and major bugs need to be fixed.

 MotoGT is a single player obstacle dodge game which enables the player to experience racing like environment.
 The objective is to get the maximum score by dodging randomly generated obstacles.